-The Bailiwick of Guernsey which includes Sark, Alderney and Herm offers quiet beach where you build sandcastles, sit in the sun with the sand between your toes, enjoy Guernsey ice creams from one of the many seaside cafes, explore rock pools and take a refreshing dip in the cool coastal waters.
+The Bailiwick of Guernsey, which includes Sark, Alderney and Herm, offer quiet beaches where you can build sandcastles, sit in the sun with the sand between your toes, enjoy Guernsey ice creams from one of the many seaside cafes, explore rock pools and take a refreshing dip in the cool coastal waters.
 Guernsey beaches are amongst the cleanest in the British Isles and regularly win awards.

 Some of our favourite beaches in Guernsey

 A broad expanse of firm sand, the area is renowned for windsurfing and in summer, the flat beach is used for motorbike racing!
 A choice of great eating establishments are available including Vistas, Crabby Jacks, Richmond Kiosk.